-I had been feeling guilty about not being able to swallow all of Dave's advice when a colleague turned me onto ChooseFI last spring.
-That's when I realized I had found my financial tribe.
-The first episode I listened to was 022 – The True Cost of Car Ownership.
+I had been feeling guilty about not being able to swallow all of Dave’s advice when a colleague turned me onto ChooseFI.
+That’s when I realized I had found my financial tribe.
+The first episode I listened to was The True Cost of Car Ownership.
 When Jonathan calculated the opportunity cost of having a car payment instead of investing it, I about drove off the road! #Mindblown

 Surviving the Crash

 When I got sober it was shortly after the crash of the housing market.
 At the time I owned a little house in a town that was just not bouncing back.
 Houses were foreclosing in my neighborhood and selling for like $10k!
 It was quickly becoming an unsafe place for a single woman, so when some major things in my house broke, I decided to pursue a short sale and moved out.